Derek Martin

-Derek Martin (born Derek William Rapp; 11 April 1933) is a retired English actor.
-Beginning his career as a stuntman, he moved into acting and played many roles on UK television.
-One of his most widely known roles is Charlie Slater on the BBC soap opera EastEnders from 2000 to 2011, with brief appearances in 2013 and 2016.
+Derek William Rapp (11 April 1933 – 10 January 2026), known profesionally as Derek Martin, was an English actor.
+With a career spanning more than five decades, he began as a stuntman before moving into acting, appearing in a range of British television roles, which included starring in the crime dramas Law & Order (1978) and King and Castle (1985–1988), before taking on his most prominent role of Charlie Slater in the BBC soap opera EastEnders (2000–2011), returning briefly in 2013 and 2016.

 Early life

-In his early life, Martin worked as a professional gambler, motor racer, at a meat market and as a debt collector.
+Martin was born Derek William Rapp on 11 April 1933 in Bow, London, to Christina (née Jarvis) and William "Bill" Rapp.
+Before becoming an actor, he worked as a professional gambler, motor racer, meat‑market porter, and debt collector.
 He also undertook national service in the Royal Air Force.

 Career

-Martin started his entertainment career as a stuntman on programmes including Doctor Who, but after breaking his collar bone filming the drama Elizabeth R (1971) he switched to acting.
-He featured in the BBC television series Paul Temple as well as the ITV television series The Governor.
-His film appearances include Secrets of a Windmill Girl (1966), The Sex Thief (1973), Eskimo Nell (1975), Sex Express (aka Diversions) (1975), Adventures of a Plumber's Mate (1978), Ragtime (1981), Spaghetti House (1982), and Boston Kickout (1995).
+Martin began his entertainment career as a stuntman on programmes including Doctor Who, but after breaking his collar bone filming the drama Elizabeth R (1971) he switched to acting.
+He appeared in the BBC television series Paul Temple and the ITV series The Governor.
+His film credits included Secrets of a Windmill Girl (1966), The Sex Thief (1973), Eskimo Nell (1975), Sex Express (aka Diversions) (1975), Adventures of a Plumber's Mate (1978), Ragtime (1981), Spaghetti House (1982), and Boston Kickout (1995).

-In 1978, Martin co-starred with Peter Dean in the BBC television series Law & Order, playing Detective Inspector Fred Pyall.
-From 1981 to 1982, he played Det.
+In 1978 Martin co-starred with Peter Dean in the BBC television series Law & Order, playing Detective Inspector Fred Pyall.
+From 1981 to 1982 he played Det.
 Insp.
 Berwick in two series of the BBC drama The Chinese Detective.
 In 1982 he became the second actor to take on the role of R. D. Wingfield's fictional Detective Inspector Jack Frost, starring in a BBC radio adaptation of A Touch of Frost.
-In 1984, he appeared in an episode of season five of Minder.
-In 1985, he was cast as the star in King and Castle alongside Nigel Planer, which ran for two series until 1988.
-Devised and co-written by The Sweeney creator Ian Kennedy Martin, Martin played the role of ex policeman Ronald King, now running a debt collection agency in London's East End.
-He then starred in Eldorado as Alex Morris.
-He has also made guest appearances in many television programmes, including returning to Doctor Who to play policeman David Mitchell in Image of the Fendahl (1977), The Sweeney episode "Messenger of the Gods" as the villain Spooner, Upstairs, Downstairs, The Bill and Only Fools and Horses.
-Martin also played himself in an episode of Little Britain.
+In 1984 he appeared in an episode of the fifth series of Minder.
+The following year he was cast as the lead in King and Castle alongside Nigel Planer, which ran for two series until 1988.
+Devised and co-written by The Sweeney creator Ian Kennedy Martin, the drama featured Martin as former policeman Ronald King, now running a debt‑collection agency in London's East End.
+He later appeared in Eldorado as gangster Alex Morris.
+His other television work included guest roles in numerous programmes, among them a return to Doctor Who to play policeman David Mitchell in Image of the Fendahl (1977), The Sweeney episode "Messenger of the Gods" as the villain Spooner, Upstairs, Downstairs, The Bill and Only Fools and Horses.
+He also played himself in an episode of Little Britain and starred in the short film Piggy Bank (2004).